Sota Aoyama: Gaining prominence with Ultraman Max

+Other roles and recent years

-Aoyama reprised his role as Inui and reunited with the majority first Seigaku cast to perform in Tenimyus Dream Live 7th concert to celebrate the end of the series' first season.
+In 2009, Aoyama appeared on Himitsu no Kenmin Show as the Shimane Prefecture representative, which ran from 2007 and ended in 2020 following the renewal of the show and its changed title.
+Following a year later when he reprised his role as Inui and reunited with the majority first Seigaku cast to perform in Tenimyus Dream Live 7th concert to celebrate the end of the series' first season.

-Aside from his acting career, he also had a Youtube Channel for his outdoor and travel vlogs.

-Aoyama appeared in the 1st anniversary of Ultraman Connection Live along with his Ultraman Max co-stars, Hitomi Hasebe, Sean Nichols, and series creators, Takeshi Yagi and Takashi Miike.
+10 years after Ultraman Max was ended, Aoyama reprise his role for an episode in Ultraman X, then in 2020, he participated in the 1st anniversary of Ultraman Connection Live along with his Ultraman Max co-stars, Hitomi Hasebe, Sean Nichols, and series creators, Takeshi Yagi and Takashi Miike.

+Career expansion with content creation

+Aoyama's career expanded with the addition of content creation aside from his blogging in Ameba, he launched his YouTube Channel in 2020, where he shared some of his videos about his hobbies and outdoor or travel contents, especially his memorable experiences in Ultraman Max, which he starred in, and reunions with his fellow cast members.